 Our team consists of award winning journalist, filmmakers, Photographers, painters, visual effect artists, illustrators, animators, musicians, bestselling authors etc… Together our work has been hung in museums and galleries around the world, been published in newspapers and magazines, have been broadcast on television and radio and have made feature films and documentaries.

 Let's discuss our program of activities

 THE DOCUMENTARY - Pre-Production

-During the Rwandan war in 1994, Séamus Conlan and co founder, Tara Farrell brought together the resources of the ICRC – International Committee of the Red Cross, UNICEF, Eastman Kodak and Life magazine to photograph 21,000 Rwandan children to help reunite them with their families 80% went home to a family member.
+During the genocide against the Tutsi in 1994, Séamus Conlan and co founder, Tara Farrell brought together the resources of the ICRC – International Committee of the Red Cross, UNICEF, Eastman Kodak and Life magazine to photograph 21,000 Rwandan children to help reunite them with their families 80% went home to a family member.
 The process evolved into “The Lost Children of Rwanda” one of the largest traveling photo exhibitions in history opening at the ICP – International Center of Photography in New York and Museum of Tolerance in Los Angeles.
 The exhibit continued to travel the world for many years, with coverage in hundreds of major print and broadcast media and is this is now a standard form of tracing people in developing nations.
 “The Lost Children of Rwanda” was given a ‘Directors Club’ award for the use of imagery.
 Seamus was named 16th of the “100 most important people in photography” by American Photo Magazine and Life Magazine honored him for having taken one of the ‘100 images that changed the world’.

 This documentary follows the pair as they return 25 years later back to Rwanda with their own children to make a 360˚multi-media film that will travel the world in a 40 foot dome.